 Section 1: The Skin

-The skin, also called the integumentary system, is the largest organ of the body.
+The body’s largest organ is the skin, also called the integumentary system.
 Its thickness varies depending on its location on the body.
-The skin plays an important role in protecting the body from injury, infection, and water loss.
-Skin forms a barrier to keep disease-causing microorganisms and harmful substances out.
+The skin plays a vital role in protecting the body from injury, infection, and water loss.
+The skin forms a barrier to keep disease-causing microorganisms and harmful substances out.
 It stops water from entering your body and keeps it in as well.
 Skin also helps your body maintain its temperature.
 It’s composed of many blood vessels that can expand to allow more blood flow.
-The skin has special nerve endings that help detect when something is hot or cold.
+In addition, the skin has special nerve endings that help detect when something is hot or cold.

 - What are three functions of the skin?

 - Describe characteristics of the epidermis.